Konstantin Shamray

 Konstantin came into the music scene in August 2008 as Winner of the Sydney International Piano Competition.
 He captured people's attention as the first in the history of the competition to take out both First and Peoples’ Choice Prize along with six other special prizes.

 The young pianist has performed at such festivals as Ruhr Klavier Festival, the Bochum Festival and Kissinger Sommer in Germany, White Nights Festival in St. Petersburg, receiving critical acclaim.
 In October 2011 the pianist won the First prize at the piano competition Kissinger Klavierolymp and in 2013 the Luitpoldpreis (Luitpold Prize) of the festival Kissinger Sommer in Bad Kissingen, Germany.

+In 2024, Konstantin Shamray was appointed at Melbourne Conservatorium of Music for keyboard performance program.